 For years I’ve viewed myself as being too driven for my own good, depleting myself while striving for more and better.
 It didn’t occur to me that I was overusing my #1 strength appreciation of beauty and excellence.
 I can now appreciate the high level of excellence I bring to work and focus more on being fair and kind to myself, not putting so much pressure on myself.

-GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR AUGUST OR SEPTEMBER!
+GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR OCTOBER AND NOVEMBER!

 Positive Psychology highlights the importance of focusing on strengths.
 Lea Waters, professor at the University of Melbourne, defines strengths as what you do well and enjoy doing that benefits others.
 Anderson explains that character strengths are core capacities for thinking, feeling, and behaving in ways that can bring benefit to self and others.